marvinjuette/New-Tab-Chrome-Extension/README.md

     Author: Marvin Jütte
     Description: This extension replaces the default "New Tab"-Extension Supported browser: Google Chrome, Chromium
-> The background images are self-made, so feel free to use it.
+> The background images are self-made; feel free to use them :D

 ## Installation
 1. open [chrome://extensions](chrome://extensions)